AvantMaker/ESP32_AI_Connect/doc/User Guides/4 Tool Calls Follow-Up Techniques.md

 ## Introduction

-This article is a follow-up to the previous guide "Conduct Basic Tool Calls with ESP32_AI_Connect Library."
+This article is a follow-up to the previous guide "Tool Calls Implementation Basics".
 If you haven't read that article yet, please do so before continuing, as this guide builds upon the concepts introduced there.

 In this guide, we'll explore how to handle the complete tool calls cycle, including sending tool results back to the AI and processing the AI's final response.
 We'll use the `tool_calls_follow_up_demo.ino` example from the ESP32_AI_Connect library's examples folder as our reference implementation.